liffiton/Gen-Ed/src/codehelp/docs/manual_class_creation.md

 # Manual Class Creation

 <p class="notification is-info"><b>Note:</b> We recommend using an LTI connection from your LMS over this manual approach.
 Creating and sharing a class manually from CodeHelp has some drawbacks compared to LTI.
-It is an alternative for cases where LTI is not an option.</p>
+However, manual creation is faster, and it is an alternative for cases where LTI is not an option.</p>

 These instructions explain how to create and share a class manually.
 Compared to connecting via LTI, this has the following drawbacks: